ShuaoC/ShuaoC/README.md

   05/26/2022: First coding assignment in my work.
   06/10/2022: Haven't write anything for a long time.
   06/13/2022: Hope everything will be alright.
+  06/16/2022: Currently writing a printer driver program that can upload files to sftp.
 -->